What Is a Balance Sheet?

-A balance sheet is one of the four basic financial statements in business accounting.
-Balance sheets give a statement of a business’s assets, liabilities and shareholders equity at a specific point in time.
-They offer a snapshot of what your business owns and what it owes as well as the amount invested by its owners, reported on a single day.
+A balance sheet states a business’s assets, liabilities, and owner’s equity at a specific point in time.
+They offer a snapshot of what your business owns and what it owes, as well as the amount invested by its owners, reported on a single day.
 A balance sheet tells you a business’s worth at a given time, so you can better understand its financial position.

 What is a balance sheet?
 These topics will help you understand what’s included on a balance sheet and what it tells you about the financial position of your small business:

 NOTE: FreshBooks Support team members are not certified income tax or accounting professionals.
 They cannot provide advice in these areas, outside of supporting questions about FreshBooks.
 If you need income tax advice please contact an accountant in your area.

 A balance sheet reports the assets, liabilities, and owner’s equity of your business at a given point in time.
 The items reported on the balance sheet correspond to the accounts outlined on your chart of accounts.
 A balance sheet is made up of the following elements:

 The assets section of the balance sheet breaks down what your business owns of value that can be converted into cash.
 Your balance sheet will list your assets in order of liquidity; that is, it reports assets in order of how easily they can be converted to cash.
 There are two main categories of assets included on your balance sheet:

 - Current Assets: Current assets can easily be converted to cash within a year or less.
 Current assets are further broken down on the balance sheet into these accounts:

 - Cash and cash equivalents: These are your most liquid assets.
 They include currency, checks, and money stored in your business’s checking and savings accounts

 - Marketable securities: Investments that you can sell within a year